The American Friends of Herculaneum

 We support students of papyrology, archaeology, history, and classical philology, and all who have even amateur interest in ancient Herculaneum benefit from membership.

-Annual meetings, semi-annual publications of the newsletter, and on-site visits to Naples and Herculaneum arranged every other year (next in September 2022) keep AFoH members up to date and well connected.
+Annual meetings, semi-annual publications of the newsletter, and on-site visits to Naples and Herculaneum arranged every other year keep AFoH members up to date and well connected.

 All donations and membership subscriptions are tax deductible.
 Join here, or send email to "herculaneum at byu.edu".